 The Teaching and Assessing Students with Disabilities (SPED 711) course provides an overview of the special education process while focusing on various types of learners with special needs.
 Topics include: legal requirements and laws, topics on public laws relating to individuals with disabilities, categories of exceptionality, identification and intervention, collaboration, identification and assessment of children, inclusion, coordinating with various agencies and specialists, and planning, delivering, and documenting educational services.

 This graduate course is completely on line providing eight (8) modules for discussion, written assignments, face-to-face video instruction, and scholarly resources completed over an 8-week term.
 Students will be required to participate in on line discussion and complete assignments leading up to a final summative case study.
 The professor is a Ph.D. in Education with proper credentials for working with students with disabilities.
-The course is available immediately offering students the opportunity to work at their own pace under the supervision of a Ph.D.-level professor with extensive credentials.
+This course is available at beginning of the next start for the Keiser University Graduate School.
+Starts are six times per year in January, March, May, July, September and October.
+Students work closely with a Ph.D. level professor with credentials in Special Education during this eight week long course.
 Students would earn three (3) graduate credits for successful completion.
 (See section below on Transferable Graduate Credit.)

 The cost for SPED 711 is $300.00.
 Additionally students are responsible for purchasing or accessing reading materials and having computer access for completion of the course.
 Payment will be made when a student registers using a credit card with our secure PayPal account.
 Registration does not result in any unnecessary contact from Keiser University unless the student initiates such contact.
 A student will receive a receipt and access information for the course through email.